 Texas Health patient utilization data were provided by DFWHC Foundation and analyzed by HCI at the ZIP code level based on patients' resident ZIP code listed in discharge summaries12.
-Age-adjusted rates were calculated using the 2010 Census Standard Population estimates and data are available for ZIP codes if case counts are above 10 and population is greater than 300 for the 2017-2019 three-year rolling time period.
+Age-adjusted rates were calculated using the 2010 Census Standard Population estimates.
+Data are available for ZIP codes if case counts are above 10 and the population is more significant than 300 for the 2017-2019 three-year rolling time period.

 The information below highlights relevant utilization data for this region, with community impact ZIP codes highlighted.
 Rates are calculated per 10,000 population.